MonikaKrella/SeaMasters-Battleship/README.md

 Your simulator of the Battleship game!

 ## Project assumptions
-The game is designed in a way that server is fully responsible for executing game logic.
+The game is designed in a way that server is fully responsible for executing game logic, including logic of bots.
 Any website can use this API to run battleship.
 If you want to see frontend part prepaired for this simulator, visit: https://github.com/MonikaKrella/SeaMastersFront

 ### Technical issues